kirillzabrodin/tweet_mood/README.md

-# tweet_mood
+# Tweet Mood
-An application for analysing  the emotions in tweets
+An application for analysing emotions in tweets